 Prescription Drug Benefits

-participants and their qualifying dependents who meet the
+and retired participants and their qualifying dependents who

-prescribed by a licensed medical doctor, osteopath, dentist
+a licensed medical doctor, osteopath, dentist or podiatrist

-This benefit includes both a Card Program and a Home
+This program, which includes both a drug card and mail

-instituted in an effort to increase benefits, alleviate the
+service plan, was instituted in an effort to increase

-coverage becomes effective you will receive a plastic
+the time your coverage becomes effective, you will receive a

 Express Scripts Drug Program